funsocietyirc/MrNodeBot/README.md

 ### Due to this bot requiring NickServ for its validation of access levels
 ### It has been tested with both FreeNode and Dalnet

+Have questions?
+Looking to chat?
+Join us on #fsociety on irc.freenode.net

 Pull Requests Welcome